robincornett/display-featured-image-genesis/readme.txt

 = An Image for Every Page =

 __Display Featured Image for Genesis__ now allows you to select a default, or fallback, Featured Image, which will be used if a post/page does not have a Featured Image set, or if the post/page's Featured Image is too small (smaller than your medium image setting), and on archive and taxonomy pages.
 You may set the Default Featured Image under Appearance > Display Featured Image Settings.

+= New: Add Your Featured Image to Your RSS Feed =

+Now you can add the Featured Image from each post to your RSS feed.
+This is an optional setting and applied intelligently:

+* if your feed is set to output the full text, the Featured Image will be added to the beginning of your post content as a full width image.
+* if your feed is set to output only the summary of your content, the Featured image will be added to the beginning of your summary as a thumbnail, aligned to the left.

+You can check/change your feed settings on your site's Settings > Reading page.

+_If you are already inserting your Featured Image into your feed through another function or plugin, you'll want to remove that before activating this feature; otherwise you will have two copies of the image added to your feed!_

 = Simple Styling =